-Image Analytics is a new feature made possible by the evolution of social media analytics technology.
+This is a relatively new feature made possible by the evolution of social media analytics technology.
 Image analytics levels up text analysis by identifying scenes, facial expressions, geographical locations, brand logos and more in social images.
 This is especially useful when a brand is pictured, but not explicitly mentioned in the text.

 As social users become increasingly visual, the inability to perform image analytics becomes a deal-breaker when researching social media analytics tools.
 Basically, if you’re social media analytics tool isn’t picking up images where your brand is pictured, but not explicitly mentioned, then you’re missing out on a lot of the conversation.

 And to really make sure you’re not missing a thing, it needs to not only capture full logos, but altered, partial or reversed brand mentions as well – like the reversed and cut-off PetSmart logo below.

 95% of purchase decisions are made emotionally – and this just goes to show how much emotion and sentiment plays into how well your campaign is doing.
 In fact, social sentiment is the tie-in that applies to all facets of your social media analytics.
 Without it, you don’t have any way of gauging why you’ve suddenly got 500K more “likes” or shares than usual.
 What if an uptick in activity isn’t a good thing?
 The only way to know is through sentiment analysis.